MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 >[!NOTE]
 >Before reading this section, it is recommended that you review the article on [Step Folding Indicators](step-folding-indicators.md).

 Your first step in this process is to review your query and pay close attention to the step folding indicators.
-The goal is to review the steps that are maked as not folded and see if making changes to the overall query could make those transformations fold completely.
+The goal is to review the steps that are made as not folded and see if making changes to the overall query could make those transformations fold completely.

 ![Step folding indicators for the sample query inside the Applied steps pane](media/query-plan/step-folding-indicators-sample.png)

-For this example, the step named **Kept bottom rows** is the only step that has an indicator that it can not be folded and at the same time is the output of the query.
+For this example, the step named **Kept bottom rows** is the only step that has an indicator that it cannot be folded and at the same time is the output of the query.

 The goal now is to review this step and understand what's being folded back to the data source and what can't be folded.

 ## 2. Select the query step to check its query plan
 You've identified the **Kept bottom rows** step as a step of interest since that step doesn't fold back to the data source.
-Right click the step and select the option that reads **View Query plan**.
+Right-click the step and select the option that reads **View Query plan**.
 This action will display a new dialogue where you'll see a diagram for the query plan of the selected step.

 ![Query plan dialogue that showcases a diagram view for the query plan with nodes connected by lines](media/query-plan/query-plan-diagram-sample-query.png)